 Delay of Publication to Prevent Premature Disclosure of Potential Patents

 The university accepts the obligation to protect potentially patentable material from premature public disclosure, in order to preserve entitlement to worldwide patent protection while the material is being evaluated for patentability.
 In order to fulfill its contractual obligations, it is occasionally necessary for the university to delay temporarily the publication of a thesis or dissertation that contains potentially patentable material.
+Professional journals/publications may require an embargo on the release of content to the general public until the date of publication.

 To delay the publication of a thesis or dissertation, the committee chair should initiate and sign a “Request to Withhold Graduate Thesis/Dissertation from Public Release Form,” which must be endorsed by the graduate chair and submitted to the Office of Graduate Student Services.
 Delaying the publication of a thesis or dissertation does not prevent a student from receiving his or her degree, provided that all other degree requirements have been fulfilled.